golflounge18/golflounge18-web/rates.md

 Golf Lounge 18 is the perfect place to have your next event or a get together.
 We offer up to 4 bays, TVs, speakers throughout the place.
-We can also provide a golf pro to teach mini-lessons, run contests and games, and address any of your golfing needs.
+We can also provide a golf pro to teach mini-lessons, run contests and games, and address any of your event needs.

-We have a variety of packages, including food and drinks, and are happy to work with your budget to make your event happen.
+We have a variety of packages, including food and drinks, and are happy to work with your budget.
 Please fill out this form and our events coordinator will get back to you.

 << EVENT INQUIRY FORM COMING SOON >>